 Devise a Snack Resistance Plan

-Snacking in the office is its own minefield — unhealthy vending machine options, a microwave that smells like tuna-flavored popcorn — but snacking at home is even worse.
+Snacking in the office is its own minefield — doughnuts every Friday, a microwave that smells like tuna-flavored popcorn — but snacking at home is even worse.
 Your kitchen, with all of its delectable choices, is just a few steps away.
-Working from home, there is a constant temptation to wander there every time you're bored, anxious or frustrated with an assignment, which is pretty much all the time.
+There is a constant temptation to wander there every time you're bored, anxious or frustrated with an assignment, which is pretty much all the time.
 To avoid putting on 20 pounds (9 kilograms) in two weeks, you need a snack resistance plan.

 But if you're like the rest of us, working without snacking is like working without breathing.
 In that case, the best game plan is to stock your shelves with lots of healthy snacks.
 Fresh fruit, carrots, celery, unsalted nuts and dried fruit are all great options.
-Personally, I go through a lot of sugar-free gum; some would say too much gum (my dentist, mostly), but it's better than the bag of Nestle Toll House dark chocolate chips that's calling to me from the freezer.
+If you've got a dedicated workplace set up, bring a bowl of apple slices and a cheese stick to your desk.
+When you get snacky, the good stuff is right in front of you.

 Working from home poses different challenges to different personality types.
-As a card-carrying introvert, I could go months without communicating with coworkers beyond e-mail and IM.
+Introverted types could go months without communicating with co-workers beyond email and Slack.
 But if you are a social butterfly, you might find that you miss the face-to-face feedback and water cooler conversation of office life.
 To avoid feeling isolated and stifled, you need to devise strategies to get your social fix away from the office.

-The technological reality is that you can continue to communicate with the standard office tools — e-mail, IM, phone and videoconferencing — from home.
-But if you really miss the personal interaction, try to schedule a lunch or two a week with a work colleague or another work-from-home friend.
+The technological reality is that you can continue to communicate with the standard office tools — email, Skype, phone and videoconferencing — from home.
+But if you really miss the personal interaction and you don't need to be home all the time, try to schedule a lunch or two a week with a work colleague or another work-from-home friend.

-There are also organizations in most major cities that offer shared office space for rent.
-It's called co-working and you buy a membership on a monthly or weekly basis.
-Co-working "spaces" (they're always called "spaces") market themselves as collaborative cafes for independent workers who don't like the isolation of working from home.
-At the very least, co-working is a good option if you need access to fax machines, copiers and other equipment you may not have at home.
+There are also organizations in most major cities that offer shared office space for rent on a monthly or weekly basis.
+Coworking spaces can be a good option if you need access to fax machines, copiers and other equipment you may not have at home.
 Even a coffee machine.

 Have a Backup Plan

-If you are going to work from home, you need a "plan B." There are any number of mini-crises that can erupt at home and threaten to derail the workday: loss of power/Internet service, unscheduled playdates, or a neighbor chopping down a tree a few feet from your office window.
+When you work from home, you need a plan B for the inevitable interruptions to your well-planned workflow.
+There are any number of mini-crises that can erupt at home: loss of power or internet service, unscheduled playdates or a neighbor chopping down a tree a few feet from your office window.

-So, you need an alternative workspace.
-It should be someplace close to your home with a reliable Internet connection where you can work in peace.
-It can be a friend's apartment, a library or even the backseat of your car parked within WiFi range of a coffee shop (useful for after-hours emergencies).
+You need an alternative workspace.
+It should be someplace close to your home with a reliable internet connection where you can work in peace.
+It can be a friend's apartment, a library or even the backseat of your car parked within Wi-Fi range of a coffee shop (useful for after-hours emergencies).

-For lots more tips about working from home and striking a healthy work-life balance, see the related articles on the next page.
+For lots more tips about working from home and striking a healthy work-life balance, see the related articles below.

 HowStuffWorks looks at companies that have successfully switched from five days of work to four, with spectacular results.
 So, why don't more try it?